 Have you considered alternatives to court?

 Have you considered using an alternative dispute resolution service before taking someone to the Small Claims Court?
 These ways may be quicker cheaper and more simple.
-But if you have followed all the tips on how to complain, used the book and the ADR avenues are not open to you then when all else fails and you can’t get the money you are owed you may choose to go to the Small Claims Court.
+But if you have followed all the tips on how to complain, used the How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS! and the ADR avenues are not open to you then when all else fails and you can’t get the money you are owed you may choose to go to the Small Claims Court.
 There isn’t actually a Small Claims Court.
 It is the County Court through which a simple shorter process is available.
 Usually hearings last less than a day.

 There are different processes in Scotland (where you can claim for up to £3,000 or up to

 £5,000 depending on case) and Northern Ireland £3,000.

 You must try and resolve the matter before applying to the court.
 The court will expect you to have done this and given the defendant warning about going to court if a satisfactory response is not received within a set time.
 This is called a “Letter before action” which needs to state the facts – that there is money owed, why it is owed and how much is owed.
 The demand, with a reasonable period (usually 14 days is sufficient for the debt to be repaid), needs to state that if acknowledgment or reply is not received within 14 days, then proceedings will be prepared and issued.

 What to consider before using the Small Claims Court

 - It takes ages.
 From start to court hearing is usually about 6 months.
 The process is relatively simple but not always completely clear, and changes, so don’t be caught out if you have been through the process before and read through all the information about all the stages and possible outcomes.
 It takes 6 months because there is time between all the stages of different paperwork.